-During the AR 18 reporting period, 2 net new housing units were removed through remodeling.
+During the AR 19 reporting period, no net new housing units were removed through remodeling.
 For purposes of the housing linkage requirement, as provided in GUP Condition F.8, the housing requirement is counted at the time of the framing inspection.